New York Islanders: The NHL heads to Long Island (1972–1974)

+Billy Smith was acquired by the Islanders in the 1972 NHL expansion draft.
+He would win 304 games for the team as the starting goaltender for a majority of the games from 1972 to 1989, which included being the starting goaltender for 13 straight Stanley Cup playoff runs; he retired as the all-time leader in playoff wins with 88.

-In fall 1972, the emerging World Hockey Association (WHA) planned to place its New York team, the New York Raiders, in Nassau County's brand-new Nassau Veterans Memorial Coliseum.
+In fall 1972, the emerging World Hockey Association (WHA) planned to place its New York team, the New York Raiders, in Nassau County's brand-new Nassau Coliseum.
 County officials did not consider the WHA a major league and wanted to keep the Raiders out.
 William Shea, who had helped bring Major League Baseball's New York Mets to the area a decade earlier, was enlisted to bring an NHL team to Long Island.
 Although Shea had previously worked with upstart rival leagues including the aborted Continental League, the American Football League and the American Basketball Association, his ultimate goal in these efforts had always been to try to persuade the established leagues to grant second franchises to New York as had been the case with the Mets (and also with the New York Jets and New York Nets, as a result of those teams' leagues merging with their established rivals).

 William Shea played a major role in bringing a hockey team to Long Island.

 In contrast, Shea decided there was no need to work with the WHA since unlike the initial results of his previous approaches to established leagues in the other major sports, Shea immediately found NHL president Clarence Campbell to be receptive to adding a second team in New York.
 Nevertheless, the Islanders' bid faced opposition from the New York Rangers, who did not want additional competition in the New York area.
 Eventually, Campbell and Shea persuaded the Rangers' owners, Madison Square Garden, to reconsider.
 Rangers' president Bill Jennings weighed pros and cons.
 Another local NHL team would be compelled to compensate the Rangers for sharing the New York area.
 On the other hand, a WHA team would owe the Rangers nothing unless it was included in a potential NHL–WHA merger, a prospect to which both Campbell and Jennings were adamantly opposed.
 Finally, consenting to the establishment of an NHL franchise in suburban Nassau County would help to ensure the vast majority of the Rangers' fanbase within New York City proper would continue to support the older franchise, and reduced the prospect of a rival league eventually establishing a team and fanbase there.
 Perhaps remembering the crucial role the Jets had played in ensuring the success of the AFL just a few years earlier as a challenger of the National Football League, Jennings decided to help bring a new NHL team to the New York metropolitan area.